 - Are you happy to discuss your costs with a friend?
 It can be awkward discussing rates with friends and family.
 Are they expecting you to do the job at a discount?

 - Will you be able to separate your work from your family/social life?

 Of course, all of these issues can be pre-empted or resolved by good communication and being open and honest with each other.
 If you’re setting up a business together, forming a partnership agreement (external link) is vital with clear agreement on areas such as split of profits and equity shares.
 Here’s some more helpful advice (external link) from entrepreneur.com if you’re thinking of working with friends or family.

 Don’t forget the insurance issues

-There are also a number of insurance implications when it comes to working with friends/family.
-If a friend is doing some work for you for example, you should consider buying a public liability policy to protect yourself in case either of you causes any damage or injury to a third party in the course of your work.
+There are also several insurance implications when it comes to working with friends/family.
+If a friend is doing some work for you, for example, you should consider buying a public liability policy to protect yourself in case either of you causes any damage or injury to a third party in the course of your work.
 Liability insurance for employees is also one to think about.
 Broadly speaking if you have any employees, it is a legal requirement to have an employers’ liability policy.
 Should an employee injure themselves at work and sue you, you would be able to use your cover to give them their compensation.
 Even if a friend/family member is volunteering to help, they could be classed as an employee and have the same rights.

 If you’re a family business, you might not need employers’ liability if only employing close family members, but you will if you are trading as a limited company.
-Click here for guidance from the HSE on whether or not the law requiring all employers to hold employers’ liability insurance applies to you.
+Click here (external link) for guidance from the HSE on whether or not the law requiring all employers to hold employers’ liability insurance applies to you.

 Tell us your experiences